Zaid-MAHSOUNE/Docker-Tuto/README.md

 ## Overview

 This project sets up an integrated development environment within a Docker container for developing a Node.js API for note taking that uses MongoDB and Express.
 The API allows CRUD operations on a MongoDB database , enabling efficient management of application data.
-This project is a step towards mastering docker in my journey of learning DevOps mechanism.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your machine: